Last reviewed on October 22, 2024

 Family composition

-A spouse, children under 26, and parents.
+The spouse, children under 26, and parents get residency with the investor

 Investment retention period